 BROKEN BOXES: ABOUT THE PRODUCER

 Ginger Dunnill is the founder and producer of Broken Boxes Podcast.
 Dunnill works in audio composition, sound installation and performance-based art.
-Her work pushes back on the trauma in relationship to mixed and unknown portions of her own history.
-Ginger collaborates with artists globally, creating, acknowledging and performing work that inspires human connection and speaks on social justice.
+She collaborates with artists globally, creating, acknowledging and performing work that inspires human connection and speaks on social justice.